AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/backwards-incompatible-changes-for-graphql-placeorder-api-in-adobe-commerce-2-4-6-p8.md

 ---
 title: 'Backwards incompatible changes for [!DNL GraphQL] `placeOrder` [!DNL API] in Adobe Commerce 2.4.6-p8'
 promoted: true
-description: This article provides a patch for the known Adobe Commerce version 2.4.6-p8 Cloud and On-premises issue when the `placeOrder` [!DNL GraphQL API] doesn't return an expected error response from previous version 2.4.6 patch versions, which may lead to a broken checkout experience for merchants using PWA storefront or any other [!DNL GraphQL API]-based storefront for their stores.
+description: This article provides a patch for the known Adobe Commerce version 2.4.6-p8 Cloud and On-premises issue where the `placeOrder` [!DNL GraphQL API] doesn't return an expected error response, as seen in previous 2.4.6 patch versions.
+This may lead to a broken checkout experience for merchants using PWA storefront or any other [!DNL GraphQL API]-based storefront for their stores.
 feature: Checkout, REST, GraphQL
 role: Developer
 ---
 # Backwards incompatible changes for [!DNL GraphQL] `placeOrder` [!DNL API] in Adobe Commerce 2.4.6-p8

-This article provides a patch for the known Adobe Commerce version 2.4.6-p8 Cloud and On-premises issue when the `placeOrder` [!DNL GraphQL API] doesn't return an expected error response from previous version 2.4.6 patch versions, which may lead to a broken checkout experience for merchants using [!DNL PWA] storefront or any other [!DNL GraphQL API]-based storefront for their stores.
+This article provides a patch for the known Adobe Commerce version 2.4.6-p8 Cloud and On-premises issue where the `placeOrder` [!DNL GraphQL API] doesn't return an expected error response, as seen in previous 2.4.6 patch versions.
+This may lead to a broken checkout experience for merchants using [!DNL PWA] storefront or any other [!DNL GraphQL API]-based storefront for their stores.

 >[!NOTE]
 >